 At Blue Mound State Park, visitors are free to hike or snowshoe its designated loops, however, many come here to take on its massive sledding hill.
 Those who want a more peaceful experience, on the other hand, can choose to climb up either of the park’s two observation towers, which offer breathtaking views of the surrounding frozen landscape.
-If you love the outdoors but hate the cold, check out our best heated jackets review.

 Scuba Diving and Snorkeling in Wisconsin State Parks

 The most popular scuba diving destination in Wisconsin would be Devil’s Lake State Park, which boasts of a maximum depth of approximately 45 feet and clear waters.
 Divers love to submerge themselves underneath the waters of the northeast side of the lake, due to the abundance of fish species and other aquatic creatures found there.

 Here is a complete list of all the state parks in Wisconsin along with the address for each park.
 Enjoy all that Wisconsin has to offer for outdoor actives and natural beauty.